 The reason why diversification is important is that investing in just one or two securities can be too risky.
 For example, if an investor buys just a few stocks and those stocks see significant declines in price over a short period of time, the investor’s portfolio can drop dramatically in value.
 But if the investor buys a mutual fund that holds 100 stocks, and a few of those stocks see price declines, the impact on the investor’s account value is less.

-#1 year fixed rate savings rates#balanced fund#1 year fixed rate isas best rates#one year fixed rate isa best rates#1 year fixed rate savings best rates#1 year fixed rate isa bonds best rates#1 year fixed rate bonds best ratesrating
+#one year fixed rate isa best rates#1 year fixed rate savings rates#1 year fixed rate isas best rates#1 year fixed rate bonds best rates#investing money#1 year fixed rate savings best rates#1 year fixed rate isa bonds best ratesrating

 Simplicity: Mutual Funds Are Easy to Understand, Anything can be made into something more complex than it needs to be and mutual funds are no exception to this truth.
 However, mutual funds require no experience or knowledge of economics, financial statements, or financial markets to be a successful investor.
 For beginners, here is a simple definition of mutual fund: A mutual fund is an investment security type that enables investors to pool their money together into one professionally managed investment.
 Mutual funds can invest in stocks, bonds, cash and/or other assets.
 These underlying security types, called holdings combine to form one mutual fund, also called a portfolio.